-- (1) Access to documents shall be limited to: - (A) attorneys representing the defendant or the government; - (B) expert witnesses whose review of that material is necessary for the presentation of defendant's or government's case; - (C) such law clerks, investigative agents, paralegals, and secretaries employed by defendant or the government, whose review of the material is required for the preparation and presentation of defendant's or the government's case; and - (D) the defendant.
-Documents shall not be left in the defendant's possession without defense counsel present. - (2) Documents shall be used in connection with a matter pending before this Court and for no other purpose.
+- (1) Access to documents shall be limited to: - (A) attorneys representing the defendant or the government; - (B) expert witnesses whose review of the material is necessary for the presentation of the party's case; - (C) such law clerks, investigative agents, paralegals, and secretaries employed by defendant or the government, whose review of the material is required for the preparation and presentation of the party's case; and - (D) the defendant.
+Documents shall not be left in the defendant's possession without defense counsel present. - (2) Documents shall be used in connection with a matter pending before this court and for no other purpose.
 Attorneys shall expressly advise every authorized person who reviews the documents as to this limitation on lawful use. - (3) It shall be the responsibility of the attorneys of record in this action to employ, consistent with this rule, reasonable measures to control duplication of, access to, and distribution of the documents.

-(c) Failure of any party to comply with the terms of this rule will be subject to punishment to the full extent of the Local Rules, the Federal Rules of Criminal Procedure, and the Court's inherent authority.
+(c) Failure of any party to comply with the terms of this rule will be subject to punishment to the full extent of the Local Rules, the Federal Rules of Criminal Procedure, and the court's inherent authority.